ByronHawksmith/byronhawksmith.github.io/_posts/2025-01-14-vipasssana-meditation.md

 Both frameworks cultivate morality (**sīla**) as a foundation for deeper spiritual practice.
 In Vipassanā, morality supports **samādhi** (_concentration_) and **paññā** (_wisdom_), ultimately leading to **nibbāna** (_liberation from suffering_).
 In Christianity, ethical living is the path to embodying Christ’s teachings and seeking salvation through God’s grace.

 While the ethical parallels are striking, the objectives of the two traditions differ.
-Vipassanā aims for **nibbāna**, the extinguishing of suffering and the cycle of **saṃsāra** (_birth, death, and rebirth_).
+Vipassanā (rooted in Theravāda Buddhism) aims for **nibbāna**, the extinguishing of suffering and the ending of the cycle of **saṃsāra** (_birth, death, and rebirth_).
 Christianity seeks salvation—eternal life in communion with God through Jesus Christ.

-Nibbāna emphasizes dissolving the self and detachment from craving and aversion.
+**Nibbāna** emphasizes dissolving the self and detachment from craving and aversion.
 Salvation emphasizes relationship: a redeemed self reconciled with the Creator.
 Both paths involve profound transformation, but they diverge in ultimate goals.

 ## Fear, Misunderstanding, and the Fragility of Belief